 Porridge made with plant milk and topped with fruit is good for a high carb, low GI pre run breakfast.

 How much time do you have?

 Ideally, we would eat a carbohydrate rich breakfast 2-4 hours before we run, but that’s not really practical!
-If you want to run before work or before you take the kids to school that could mean getting up at 4am or earlier to eat breakfast, allow time to digest and then go for your run.
+If you want to run in the morning before work or before you take the kids to school that could mean getting up at 4am or earlier to eat breakfast, allow time to digest and then go for your run.
 Which is a bit early for most of us!